Skip to content

 Break/Fix lessons are available across multiple languages and frameworks, and learners complete the work in a simple in-browser editor.
 After making changes, learners can test their fix to confirm the issue is resolved.

-2) Coding Challenges
+2) Coding Challenge

 Best for: A deeper, more realistic developer-style experience.